EricCacciavillani/Python_Stats_Class/README.md

-# Python_Stats_Class
+# Python Stats Class

-I quickly wiped up some quick little scripts in my own Stats class to help me better understand the material.
-Please use them at your own risk.
-Please don't use them against your instructor's wishes.
+I quickly wiped up some quick code in my own Stats class to help me better understand the material.

+They were mainly designed for me to use so they may appear to some as strange and commenting is medicore at best...Please use them at your own risk.
+Futher, please don't use them against your instructor's wishes.